rillig/pkglint/codewalk.md

 	// TODO: Systematically test this function, each and every case, from top to bottom.
 	// TODO: Re-check the order of all these if clauses whether it really makes sense.

+	if varuse.HasModifier("D") && varuse.HasModifier("U") {
+		// Take the simple way for now.
+Handling this kind of
+		// conditional expressions correctly and completely would
+		// require a larger rewrite.
+		return unknown
+	}

 	vucVartype := vuc.vartype
 	if vartype == nil || vucVartype == nil || vartype.basicType == BtUnknown {